UK Culture: A Guide to UK Traditions, Food, Etiquette, Religion and More!

 Ever heard of Harry Potter?
 Yes, the boy wizard.
 J.K.
 Rowling wrote a super popular series about him and his friends, Hermione and Ron.
 They’re students at a magical school called Hogwarts, where they learn spells and potions.
 Harry Potter is one of the most famous UK series that is famous all around the world.

-There are many etiquette in the UK from greeting to British table etiquette.
+There are many etiquette in the UK culture from greeting to British table etiquette.
 If you intend to relocate to the UK, you should be aware of the following important British social customs and etiquette.

-Food Culture
+Traditional British Food and Dining Culture

 Fun fact: the UK’s favorite food isn’t actually fish and chips anymore.
 It’s something called chicken tikka masala, which is a creamy tomato dish with chicken.
 Pretty interesting, right?